 Don't Be Picky

-You can’t afford to be picky if you have a low GPA.
-Instead of applying to a few top law schools, apply to every law school you can think of.
+You can't afford to be picky if you have a low GPA.
+So instead of applying to a few top law schools, apply to every law school you can think of.
 Choose a healthy mix of the top, middle, and lower-ranked law schools.

-By spreading your net this wide, your chances of snagging at least one admission letter are substantially improved.
+By spreading your net this wide, your chances of snagging at least one admission letter substantially improve.